Aliases for CLCNKA Gene

 GeneCards Summary for CLCNKA Gene

 CLCNKA (Chloride Voltage-Gated Channel Ka) is a Protein Coding gene.
-Diseases associated with CLCNKA include bartter syndrome, type 4b, digenic and diabetes insipidus.
-Among its related pathways are Diuretics Pathway, Pharmacodynamics and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include ion channel activity and voltage-gated chloride channel activity.
-An important paralog of this gene is CLCN7.
+Diseases associated with CLCNKA include Bartter Syndrome, Type 4B, Neonatal, With Sensorineural Deafness and Infantile Bartter Syndrome With Sensorineural Deafness.
+Among its related pathways are Hepatic ABC Transporters and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated chloride channel activity.
+An important paralog of this gene is CLCNKB.

 UniProtKB/Swiss-Prot for CLCNKA Gene

 Voltage-gated chloride channel.
 Chloride channels have several functions including the regulation of cell volume; membrane potential stabilization, signal transduction and transepithelial transport.
 May be important in urinary concentrating mechanisms.